IzeLeam/GhostELFLoader/README.md

 * Maintain thorough documentation of experiments and retain logs for post-exercise analysis.
 * Avoid deployment on production infrastructure or third-party systems.
 * The maintainer disclaims responsibility for malicious use; contributors must follow the project safety policy.

-## Contributing & governance

-Contributions are welcome under the following rules:

-* All contributions must include a clear purpose statement and test cases demonstrating intended behavior in an isolated environment.
-* Pull requests touching sensitive capabilities must include risk assessment and mitigation notes.
-* The maintainers reserve the right to reject changes that increase misuse risk without sufficient safeguards.

 ## License